JeremyGelb/geocmeans/JOSS/paper.md

 $v_i$ the cluster *i* \
 $\bar{x}$ the spatially lagged version of *x* \

-As the formula suggests, the SFCM can be seen as a spatially smoothed version of the FCM and \alpha controls the degree of spatial smoothness.
+As the formula suggests, the SFCM can be seen as a spatially smoothed version of the FCM and $\alpha$ controls the degree of spatial smoothness.
 This smoothing can be interpreted as an attempt to reduce spatial overfitting of the FCM.

 * `SGFCMeans`, the SGFCM algorithm, combining SFCM and SGFCM and thus requiring the definition of three extra parameters *W*, $\alpha$ and $\beta$.
 Only the formula to calculate the membership matrix is different from the SFCM.